jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.rst

 #.
 More elements I've forgotten.

-Essentially, Licklider thought that man-computer symbiosis would look something like this_.
+Essentially, Licklider thought that man-computer symbiosis would look something like this_ (or `this full length version`_.

 Today, my completely ancedotal observation is that for human/computer symbiosis to be optimal, scientific researchers need: